 - 1. Wear masks in public. - 2.
 Stay at least a 6-foot distance from other people. - 3.
-Avoid gatherings of any size. - 4.
+Avoid gatherings of any size.
+This includes funerals and family gatherings with persons who do not live in the same home. - 4.
 Wash your hands frequently with soap and water or alcohol sanitizers.

-Please call to ask about COVID-19 testing if you think you have had an exposure.
+Please call to ask about COVID-19 testing if you think you have had an exposure